bakar10/Crop-Pest-Detection-and-Analysis-/README.md

 ## 📝 Requirements

 - To run this model, you will need the following:
-  Python 3.6 or higher
+  Python 3.6 or higher-
-  TensorFlow 2.0 or higher
+  TensorFlow 2.0 or higher-
-  Keras 2.0 or higher
+  Keras 2.0 or higher-
-  Scikit-learn
+  Scikit-learn-
-  Pandas
+  Pandas-
-  Numpy
+  Numpy-
   pyke

 ## 💻 Installation